kisinga/Dukahub/docs/PAYMENT_METHOD_RECONCILIATION.md

 ## Overview

-This document describes the tight integration between payment methods, the reconciliation process, and ledger accounts in the Dukahub system.
+This document describes the tight integration between payment methods, the reconciliation process, and ledger accounts in the dukarun system.
 The system is designed for **maximum accuracy** and **theft prevention** in retail POS environments.

 ## Architecture